-In both instances, the applicant will be asked to provide a detailed personal statement and/or a reference or letter of support from an employer or mentor to support the application.
-For mature candidates, these will also be used to assess whether your work is commensurate with Level 3.
+• Be in relevant employment.
+The applicant will be asked to provide a detailed personal statement and/or a reference or letter of support from an employer or mentor to support the application.
+This will be assessed by the Recognition of Prior Learning panel to determine whether your work is commensurate with the relevant level.